shengjunxiangban/IntergrateBabylonRn/README.md

 chmod 755 android/gradlew
 npm run android
 ```
 If you want to run the application using physical devices, please follow the [React Native Run on Device](https://reactnative.dev/docs/running-on-device) documentation.

-## 5. Add Your Code

-Once the project is running, open `App.tsx` using your favorite code editor (we recommend using [vscode](https://code.visualstudio.com/)).
-Under `EngineScreen.useEffect`, you can setup your Babylon scene the same way you do when using the [Babylon.js Playground](https://www.babylonjs-playground.com/).

 ## More Information